• Skip to primary navigation

 • ×

-Easy Instant Pot/Pressure Cooker Pulled Pork Recipe
+Instant Pot Pulled Pork Recipe

-Jump to Recipe ↓ Jump to Video Print Recipe
+Jump to Recipe ↓

 image collage of instant pot pulled pork

-Easy Pulled Pork Recipe made in the Instant Pot or pressure cooker with only 5 ingredients.
-The pork shoulder is cooked in a smoky bbq sauce and comes out tender and juicy — just like our broiled pork chops.
+Easy Pulled Pork Recipe in the Instant Pot or pressure cooker with only 5 ingredients.
+The pork shoulder is cooked in a smoky bbq sauce and comes out tender and juicy -- just like our broiled pork chops.
 You may serve it over mashed potatoes, as a topping for nachos, or to make a pulled pork sandwich.
 The recipe is from my book, The Complete 5-Ingredient Cookbook.

 close up of a pulled pork sandwich

 Wouldn’t you love to make pulled pork at home?
-Well, with this Easy Pressure Cooker Pulled Pork Recipe you can do just that!
+Well, with this Easy Pressure Cooker Pulled Pork Recipe, you can do just that!

 By using your pressure cooker or Instant Pot you can get all the flavor of slow-cooked pulled pork in just a fraction of the time you might normally spend.